LiangquanLi930/hypershift/docs/content/reference/api.md

 <em>(Optional)</em>
 <p>serviceEndpoints specifies optional custom endpoints which will override
 the default service endpoint of specific AWS Services.</p>
-<p>There must be only one ServiceEndpoint for a given service name.</p>
 </td>
 </tr>
 <tr>